Remortgaging Into Retirement

 Independent Mortgage Advisor

-We’ll explain how it’s still possible to remortgage your home loan when you reach retirement age, what the application process involves and how a mortgage broker can help explain all the options available so you can make an informed decision.
+We’ll explain how it’s still possible to remortgage your home loan when you reach retirement age, what the application process involves, and how a mortgage broker can help you make an informed decision by explaining all the options available.

 Can you remortgage when you’ve retired?